-Either way chopping and changing in Government policy does not provide the ideal assurance for builders that they can go to the expense of raising funds for housing development in the certainty of attaining a satisfactory return from their investment.
+Either way chopping and changing in Government policy does not provide the ideal assurance for builders that they can

+... "that people should not need to apply so often and so this policy is changing so that an approval will last for 12 months." go to the expense of raising funds for housing development in the certainty of attaining a satisfactory return from their investment.